Our aim is to increase the level of peer support available to people with hearing loss in Cambridgeshire.

 The majority of our staff and volunteers have hearing loss, and consequently offer peer support to our service users.
 Peer support is proven to help people through difficult situations because peers can better relate to one another, offer practical advice and suggestions that professionals may not know about, and increase a person’s sense of belonging.

-Currently we run one quarterly ‘Hear for You’ social/peer support group for people with hearing loss and their family and friends at the following location:
+Currently we run two quarterly ‘Hear for You’ social/peer support groups for people with hearing loss and their family and friends at the following locations:

 Other peer support/social groups in the county